GregTrevellick/VsixFootball/README.md

 Bringing the latest soccer league tables and scores to Visual Studio, leveraging the awesome labour of love that is [footballdata.org](https://www.football-data.org).

-You need nothing else from your IDE.
+You need nothing else from your IDE (except perhaps a more imaginitive name).

 ![](https://github.com/GregTrevellick/VsixFootball/blob/master/Src/FootieData.Vsix/VsmmAssetts/MenuViewOtherWindows.png?raw=true)